nickesc/client-enhanced/README.md

 >
 > **_DO NOT_** connect to a server with **_Client-Enhanced_** unless you know that the mods in this modpack are permitted on that server.

 Below is a list of many of the major features and improvements included in **_Client-Enhanced_**, but it is not exhaustive.
-For a full list of included content, see the [Mod List](mods/README.md), [Shader Pack List](shaderpacks/README.md) and [Resource Pack List](resourcepacks/README.md).
+For a full list of included content, see the [Mod List](mods/README.md), [Shader Pack List](shaderpacks/README.md), and [Resource Pack List](resourcepacks/README.md).

 ### Visuals

-Shaders are supported through [Iris](https://modrinth.com/mod/iris), with [I Like Vanilla](https://modrinth.com/shader/i-like-vanilla) as the default, which overhauls lighting, shadows, and atmosphere while still looking like the Minecraft you know and love.
+Shaders are supported through [_Iris_](https://modrinth.com/mod/iris), with [_I Like Vanilla_](https://modrinth.com/shader/i-like-vanilla) as the default, which overhauls lighting, shadows, and atmosphere while still looking like the Minecraft you know and love.

-[Camera Overhaul](https://modrinth.com/mod/cameraoverhaul) adds weight and movement to the camera, so it tilts, sways, and bobs as you move.
-[Shoulder Surfing Reloaded](https://modrinth.com/mod/shoulder-surfing-reloaded) reworks third-person into a proper over-the-shoulder perspective you can actually play in.
+[_Camera Overhaul_](https://modrinth.com/mod/cameraoverhaul) adds weight and movement to the camera, so it tilts, sways, and bobs as you move. [_Shoulder Surfing Reloaded_](https://modrinth.com/mod/shoulder-surfing-reloaded) reworks third-person into a proper over-the-shoulder perspective you can actually play in.
 Also available is a freecam perspective, allowing you to detach the camera for a free-roaming perspective.

-Effects and particles have been improved throughout, with tons of new and improved particle effects for blocks, entities, interactions and more.
+Effects and particles have been improved throughout, with tons of new and improved particle effects for blocks, entities, interactions, and more.
 Player skin and cape rendering have also been updated to be more dynamic and three-dimensional, and new player animations have also been added for first- and third-person views.

-Resource packs like [Nautilus 3D](https://modrinth.com/resourcepack/nautilus3d) and [Fresh Animations](https://modrinth.com/resourcepack/fresh-animations) add 3D detail to block models and give other entities more expressive movement.
-Other packs update UI elements (including [icons](https://modrinth.com/resourcepack/icons) throughout), add more immersive textures, tweak how things are rendered, and more.
+Resource packs like [_Nautilus 3D_](https://modrinth.com/resourcepack/nautilus3d) and [_Fresh Animations_](https://modrinth.com/resourcepack/fresh-animations) add 3D detail to block models and give other entities more expressive movement.
+Other packs update UI elements (including [_icons_](https://modrinth.com/resourcepack/icons) throughout), add more immersive textures, tweak how things are rendered, and more.

 <div align="center">
   <img src="docs/clips/cherry/output.avif" alt="Cherry blossom view" width="45%">